Family Dentistry Vienna, VA

 Tooth decay is a common problem among children, and it can have serious consequences down the road.
 Fortunately, there are steps that parents and caregivers can take to help prevent childhood tooth decay.
 Regular visits to the dentist are essential for maintaining good oral health in children.

 During regular dental visits to our dental practice, we will discuss the best diet, eating habits, oral hygiene practices, and other preventive measures that can help reduce the risk of tooth decay in children.
 Cavities and tooth decay are chronic childhood dental problems.
-To combat decay, we recommend that parents clean their child’s gums even before their first teeth appear.
+To combat decay, we recommend that parents clean their child’s gums before their first teeth appear.

 Gently wiping off food particles from the gums using a wet cloth prevents bacteria buildup.
 Harmful bacteria buildup on the teeth and gums will lead to tooth decay, cavities, and gum disease.

 We may apply topical fluoride treatments and varnishes at routine visits.
 Fluoride slows decay down and strengthens the tooth enamel.
-Patients that are five or older can get dental sealants.
+Patients who are five or older can get dental sealants.
 Your dentist bonds sealants to teeth to “seal” out decay.
 This is a non-invasive and quick treatment that protects the teeth from cavities.

 Age-Specific Dental Care

 In teenagers and young adults, wisdom teeth start to come into play.
 Usually, our mouths don’t have enough room for this extra set of molars.
 If they erupt, they put pressure on your other teeth, making them cramped and jumbled.
-But wisdom teeth can also be impacted, or trapped underneath the surface.
-Impacted teeth cause pain, swelling, and an increased likelihood of you developing infections and other oral health problems.
+But wisdom teeth can also be impacted or trapped underneath the surface.
+Impacted teeth cause pain, swelling, and an increased likelihood of developing infections and other oral health problems.

 Dental Care for Adults